lorin/tla-linearizability/README.md

 ![Figure 1](fig1.png)

 Each interval represents an operation.
 There are two types of operations: {E, D} for enqueue and dequeue.
-There are two processes: {A, B}.
+There are three processes: {A, B, C}.
 There are three items that can be added to the queue: {x, y, z}.